Shinreikyo: Beliefs

 Like many Japanese new religions the group is syncretistic.
 The primary connections are likely Buddhism and Taoism.
-The idea of "Kyososoma" as God made flesh has precedents in various pagan religions, as well as later in Christianity.
+The idea of "Kyososama" as God made flesh has precedents in various pagan religions, as well as later in Christianity.
 The sect is dualistic in that it believes in a material and spiritual division, but apparently it values both.
 The group strongly believes in miracles.
 They also believe the deceased faithful go to heaven through Sublime Transmigration, leaving bodies without rigor mortis or putrefaction.
 Also that miracles can occur to animals, plants, and even inanimate objects.
 That in fact the world is full of miracles.

 Shinreikyo can be translated as "teachings of the spirit" and the symbol "shin" refers to either the heart of our "center".
 Therefore, this religious movement is a belief in the metaphysic.
 Shinreikyo follows the fundamental law of the universe, which is the existence of the truth and proof of this truth is illustrated through miracles.
 It is believed that the if one follows this law of the universe everything will go according to plan for one's health and happiness, however, if one goes against this law it will bring illness, misfortune, etc.

 Moreover, it is believed that master Otsuka of the Shinreikyo movement was able to heal individuals through his presence.
 He was able to heal people with diseases ranging from infantile paralysis, asthma, tuberculosis, and even cancer.

 In fact, a famous feature of Shinreikyo is that nearly all of those that follow the religion have experienced some sort of inexplicable miracle.
 The four main categories include: